QuentinC12/MONOPOLY-GAME/README.md

 -> Simple factory pattern : we used it to create the cases of the board.
 We have a parent class Case with attributes ans methods and children classes for the different types of cases and their different behavior (Properties, Jail ...)

+## Precisions :
+In order to create the board with the different types of cases, we wrote a csv file (you can find it in the github  : "Monop.csv")